 Watch the video to get a feeling of Lugano and its University:

-The 6th D-A-CH+ Conference on Energy Informatics will take place at the Lugano campus of the “Università della Svizzera italiana” – or USI for short.
+The 6th D-A-CH+ Conference on Energy Informatics will take place in the Aula Magna of the Lugano campus of the “Università della Svizzera italiana” – or USI for short.
 USI is Switzerland’s most international university, and one of the 12 certified public universities in Switzerland coordinated by swissuniversities.

 Established in 1996, USI has grown steadily and includes today five Faculties: Architecture, Biomedical Sciences, Communication Sciences, Economics, and Informatics.
 USI currently counts also three affiliated entities, the Institute for Research in Biomedicine (IRB, Bellinzona), the Institute for Oncology Research (IOR, Bellinzona) and the Dalle Molle Institute for Artificial Intelligence (IDSIA, Manno).